 Why last-minute purchases are so expensive

-If your chef discovers at 4:00 PM that there are no onions left for tonight's soup, you head to the Albert Heijn.
-Makes sense.
-But those 2 kilos of onions cost you €4.50 there while your supplier charges €1.80.
+Your chef discovers at 4:00 PM there's no onions for tonight's soup.
+Off to Albert Heijn you go.
+Those 2 kilos of onions cost €4.50 there while your supplier charges €1.80.

 What you need for tonight: